glouw/blog/_posts/2024-09-21-Inline-Internal-Combustion-Modelling.md

 ## Mach Number and Mass Flow Rates

 Flow from chamber to chamber is dictated by the mach number, as introduced as `mach_number` in the total temperature function.
-A mach number less than 1.0 indicates that the flow is subsonic, and a mach number equal to 1.0 indicates that the flow is choked, or sonic.
+A mach number less than 1.0 indicates subsonic flow, and a mach number equal to 1.0 indicates choked flow, or sonic flow.
 For purposes of IICE design, mach numbers greater than 1.0 indicated supersonic flow and will not be used.
 Clamping between 0.0 and 1.0 can be applied to the mach number calculation: